elm/elm-lang.org/src/guide/chapters/model-the-problem.md

   book.pages > 400
 ```

 In the `longestName` example, we are requiring that our input is a list of strings.
 If someone tries to pass in a list of integers or books, the `String.length` function would break, so this contract rules that out.
-We also say the `longestName` function is definitely going to return an `Int` so if we use its result somewhere else, we have a 100% guarantee that it's a whole number.
+We also say the `longestName` function is definitely going to return an `Int` so if we use its result somewhere else, we have a 100% guarantee that it&rsquo;s a whole number.

 The `isLong` example is doing exactly the same thing.
 It requires a record with a field name `pages` that holds integers.
 Any record will do, with however many other fields you want, but we definitely need the `pages` field!